ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Summary Future Work

-We presented one of the first open source toolboxes for distributed non-convex optimization.
-Our toolbox ALADIN-$\alpha$ is based on the Augmented Lagrangian Alternating Direction Inexact Newton (ALADIN) algorithm and implements various extensions to standard ALADIN mostly aiming at reducing communication and coordination overhead in ALADIN.
-Moreover, {{$\text{ALADIN-}\alpha$}} comes with a rich set of application examples from different engineering fields reaching from power systems over non-linear control to mobile sensor networks.
+This paper has introduced one of the first open source toolboxes for distributed non-convex optimization: ALADIN-$\alpha$.
+It is based on the Augmented Lagrangian Alternating Direction Inexact Newton (ALADIN) algorithm and implements various extensions mostly aiming at reducing communication and coordination overhead.
+Moreover, {{$\text{ALADIN-}\alpha$}} comes with a rich set of examples from different engineering fields reaching from power systems over non-linear control to mobile sensor networks.

-Although ALADIN-$\alpha$ performs very well for many small to medium-sized problems, we aim at further improving numerical stability in future work by developing more advanced internal auto-tuning routines.
-Furthermore, developing distributed globalization routines for enlarging the set of possible initializations seems important and promising.
-Code generation for distributed optimization on embedded devices is another possible research direction.
+Although ALADIN-$\alpha$ performs well for many small to medium-sized problems, we aim at further improving numerical stability in future work by developing more advanced internal auto-tuning routines.
+Furthermore, developing distributed globalization strategies for enlarging the set of possible initializations seems important and promising.
+Code generation for distributed optimization on embedded devices is another interesting research direction.
+A possible alternative to ALADIN-based schemes for distributed non-convex optimization seem essentially decentralized interior point methods.\cite{Engelmann2021,Engelmann2021a}

-\textbf{Acknowledgement} We would like to thank Tillmann M\"uhlpfordt for very helpful discussions and suggestions, and Veit~Hagenmeyer for strongly supporting the development of ALADIN-$\alpha$.
+\textbf{Acknowledgement} We would like to thank Tillmann M\"uhlpfordt for very helpful discussions and suggestions, and Veit~Hagenmeyer for supporting the development of ALADIN-$\alpha$.
 Moreover, Timm Faulwasser acknowledges financial support by the Elite Program for Postdocs of the Baden-Württemberg Stiftung.